VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

 * `__meta_gce_tags`: list of instance tags separated by tag_separator
 * `__meta_gce_zone`: the GCE zone URL in which the instance is running

+The list of discovered GCE targets is refreshed at the interval, which can be configured via `-promscrape.gceSDCheckInterval` command-line flag.

 ## http_sd_configs